tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/files.md

 </TabItem>
 </Tabs>

 You receive a file reference, that can then be used when creating or updating a resource.
-See below exaple to attach a file to a single attachment field:
+See the example below to attach a file to a single attachment field:

 ```json
 {